godotengine/godot-docs/README.md

 If you'd like to contribute to the official documentation, whether you want to improve existing pages or write a new one, we would ask you to follow our workflow and guidelines:

 1. If you want to write a new page, please start by opening an issue or join the discussion on an open issue with your proposal.
-This ensures that your work matches our [content guidelines](https://docs.godotengine.org/en/latest/community/contributing/content_guidelines.html) and saves both you and the reviewers' time.
+This ensures that your work matches our [content guidelines](https://docs.godotengine.org/en/latest/community/contributing/content_guidelines.html) and saves everyone time.
 2. Before writing, be sure to check out our style guides:
     - [Writing style guide](https://docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html)
     - [GDScript style guide](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_styleguide.html) if you write GDScript code.